Clive A. Burden LTD. Rare Maps, Antique Atlases, Books and Decorative Prints

 I. Mount & T. Page upon Tower Hill, London, 1732-[73]

-460 x 570 mm., with margin’s all round, slim on the lower and lower left, light offsetting and foxing otherwise in good condition.
+460 x 570 mm., in recent outline and wash colour, with margin’s all round, slim on the lower and lower left, light offsetting and foxing otherwise in good condition.

 Stock number: 8225